Palm Beach Zoo: Hours

 Last Admission at 4:15 pm.

 Closed on Thanksgiving and Christmas Days.

 Incidents and controversies

 Worker killed by tiger

-On April 15, 2016, lead zookeeper Stacey Konwiser was mauled by a rare Malayan tiger while preparing the animal for a show called "Tiger Talk."
+On April 15, 2016, lead zookeeper Stacey Konwiser was mauled by a Malayan tiger while preparing the animal for a presentation called "Tiger Talk."
 Konwiser, who had been working for the Palm Beach Zoo for three years, had been doing routine work alone in the tiger enclosure when the animal attacked.
 To reach Konwiser, staff needed to tranquilize the tiger, as it had been guarding her body like prey.
 Konwiser was then brought to St. Mary's Medical Center, where she was later pronounced dead.
 Zoo officials later stated that Konwiser had been covering for another staff member who had called in sick.
 It was also reported that zookeepers were not supposed to enter the enclosure without another keeper present.
-The zoo went against killing the tiger after the incident and instead tranquilized the animal at the scene, a move that was criticized by animal rights activist Russ Rector.
+The zoo went against killing the tiger after the incident and instead tranquilized the animal at the scene.